boyoon-c/memory-game/README.md

 - Javascript
 - HTML
 - CSS
+- confetti.min.js
+- Git

 # Next Steps
 - [ ] Add timer
-- [ ] Add sound effect for clicking the button
-- [ ] Add sound effect for flipping the cards
+- [X] Add sound effect for flipping the cards
-- [ ] Add sound effect for scoring
+- [X] Add sound effect for scoring
-- [ ] Add congratulating message when all cards are flipped
+- [X] Add congratulating message when all cards are flipped
-- [ ] Add background sound
 - [ ] Add blinking animation to denote a player's turn

 # Resource and Credits